gardenlinux/gardenlinux/docs/how-to/installation/on-premises/pxe-boot.md

 - Partition and format the disk
 - Copy the system
 - Install bootloader
-- Use kexec to boot into the installed system
+- Reboot into the installed system

 ##### Approach 2: Ignition-Triggered Installation (Custom Configuration)